DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/create-a-report-with-cross-band-content-and-populated-empty-space.md

 	![](../../../../images/eurd-win-underlay-report-drop-titles.png)

-The records are now grouped by units.
+The records are now grouped by orders.

 ![](../../../../images/eurd-win-underlay-report-preview-2.png)